nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## _Optional Requirements_

-This subsection covers the features that you may encounter when having a pet that requires more attention.
+This subsection covers the features that you may encounter when taking care of a pet that requires more attention.

 ### Add pets' dietary requirements: `diet` ###

-When some pets have health issues, owners will give instructions on what their pet can or cannot eat.
-You will want to put a diet remark on the pet to take note.
+Your clients may provide you with instructions on what their pets can or cannot consume, in the event that their pets suffer from health issues.
+You may wish to include a diet remark along with such pets in WoofAreYou to take note.

 Format: `diet INDEX d/REMARK`